Code Comprehension with GitHub Copilot: Performance Gains, Comprehension Trade-offs, and Behavioral Predictors in Brownfield Programming: Threats to Validity

 \subsection{Internal Threats to Validity}

 One threat to internal validity is that participants recorded their own study sessions without human monitoring, which means some may not have strictly adhered to the instructions.
 To mitigate this threat, we developed a VS Code extension to guide participants through the programming tasks.
 The extension timed each task, ensured participants followed the correct sequence, and kept them within the time limit.
 A second threat to internal validity was that, since they did not work in a closed lab environment, some participants may not have fully focused on the study.
-To mitigate this threat, we asked participants to think aloud throughout the study, verbalizing their thought processes.
+To mitigate this threat, we had participants record their sessions and think aloud throughout the study.
 Another internal threat is the potential shallowness of our comprehension questions.
 While objective, our seven questions may lack the sensitivity to reflect subtle differences in students' comprehension of the code base.
 Future work should look into methods to probe for a deeper, less superficial comprehension of the code base.
-Lastly, participants had longer exposure to the code base in the Experimental condition, which always occurred last.
+A fourth threat was that participants had longer exposure to the code base in the Experimental condition, which always occurred last.
 This might suggest that they should have had higher comprehension in the Experimental condition, but that didn't materialize.
+Lastly, participants were not explicitly prompted to understand the code they were developing.
+Hence, our study may not have given participants the best chance to comprehend the code.
+The comprehension results may have changed if participants had been explicitly asked to comprehend the code alongside developing code solutions.